LinnartSF/LinnartSF/README.md

 - <a href="https://www.supplychaindataanalytics.com/monte-carlo-simulation-in-r-for-warehouse-location-risk-assessment/">Monte-carlo simulation in R for warehouse location risk assessment</a>
 - <a href="https://www.supplychaindataanalytics.com/animated-monte-carlo-simulation-with-gganimate-in-r/">Animated monte-carlo simulation with gganimate in R</a>
 - <a href="https://www.supplychaindataanalytics.com/a-simple-agent-based-simulation-run-visualized-using-matplotlib-in-python/">Agent-based simulation in Python</a>
-- <a href="https://www.supplychaindataanalytics.com/agent-based-sir-model-python-example">Agent-based SIR model in Python</a>
+- <a href="https://www.supplychaindataanalytics.com/agent-based-segregation-model-python">Agent-based social segregation model in Python</a>